gcarlom/mastermind/README.md

 ```
 Deploys the application on localhost, start the server (jetty)

-  - or -
+   or

 ```
 gradle jettyRunWar
 ```
-same as above but also creates the WAR file
+Same as above but also creates the WAR file

 Open your browser at the URL
 http://localhost:8080/mastermind/